warleysr/pronki/README.md

 ## Automatic flashcard creation with AI

-You can configure the app to create flashcards automatically with your imported vocabulary using generative artifical inteligence.
+You can configure the app to create flashcards automatically with your imported vocabulary using generative artificial intelligence.

 Powered by Google Gemini.